 Book-Reading Strengthens your Brain

+Another benefit of book-reading is it strengthens your mind.
 Stop using your left arm for quite some time, and start picking weight with the help of your right arm only.
 After a few months or probably years, you won’t be able to use your left arm anymore.
 Why does this happen?
 Obviously, this happens because your muscles become smaller and weaker if not used for long.
 On the other hand, people who do work out in gyms and pick weight, gain more muscle strength.
 Similar is the case with the mind.
 When you read books, your brain remains functional and ultimately gains strength.
 In other cases, your mind becomes weak and dull.
 Now, the choice is yours!

 Books make the Reader Argumentative and Logical

 Have you ever tried debating or arguing with a book reader?
 I am sure you would never want to land in hot water by arguing with a reader.
-People who lack arguments usually tend to raise voice to suppress other voices.
+People who lack arguments usually tend to raise voices to suppress other voices.
 A famous quote of Desmond Tutu in this regard is, “Don’t raise your voice, improve your argument.”
 When someone reads a book, he tends to think through the writer’s mind.
 Hence, reading a book exposes you to the great minds of the world.
 You see the world from a different angle.
 Thus, by reading books, you get to learn from the writer’s experiences.
 Ultimately, it helps to develop strong views and logic.

 Reading Books improves your Vocabulary